athertahir/python-machine-learning-by-example/Lab Guides/Chapter06/Episode_5.md

 **Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`

-All Notebooks are present in `work` folder.
+All Notebooks are present in `work/python-machine-learning-by-example` folder.

+You can open the Jupyter Notebook at `<host-ip>:<port>/lab/workspaces/lab5_Tree_Algorithms`

 # Brief overview of advertising click-through prediction
 Display online advertising is a multibillion-dollar industry.
 It comes in different formats, including banner ads composed of text, images, flash, and rich media such as audio and video.
 Advertisers or their agencies place advertisements on a variety of websites, even mobile apps, across the internet to reach potential customers and deliver an advertising message.